Hierakonpolis: Excavation

+Hierakonpolis limestone head of a “Libyan-Negro” (a mixed race individual of both Libyan and likely Nubian descent).

 Male statuettes with penile sheaths.
 Naqada III (3300–3000 BC) – Early Dynastic, Dynasty I (3000–2890 BC).

 Possible ritual structures

-The structure at Nekhen known by the misnomer "fort" is a massive mud-brick enclosure built by King Khasekhemwy of the Second Dynasty.
+The structure at Nekhen known by the misnomer "fort" is a massive mud-brick enclosure built by king Khasekhemwy of the Second Dynasty.
 It appears to be similar in structure and ritual purpose as the similarly misidentified 'forts' constructed at Abydos, all without apparent military function.
 The true function of these structures is unknown, but they seem to be related to the rituals of kingship and the culture.
 Religion was interwoven inexorably with kingship in Ancient Egypt.
+One suggestion is that Khasekhem, as Khasekhemwy was initially known, had originally planned to be buried at Hierakonpolis, where he ruled with the followers of Horus and began to build his funerary enclosure.
+However, when he later reunited Egypt and changed his name to Khasekhemwy, he opted to build a new enclosure and tomb in Umm El Qa'ab at Abydos instead.

 The ritual structure at Nekhen was built on a prehistoric cemetery.
 The excavations there, as well as the work of later brick robbers, have seriously undermined the walls and led to the near collapse of the structure.
 For two years, during 2005 and 2006, the team led by Friedman attempted to stabilize the existing structure and support the endangered areas of the structure with new mudbricks.

 Excavations at Hierakonpolis (Upper Egypt) in 1998 found archaeological evidence of ritual masks similar to those used in locations further south of Egypt and significant amounts of obsidian which were linked to Ethiopian quarry sites.

 Finds and artifacts

 Human figurine from the main deposit at Nekhen, Naqada III period.
 Ashmolean Museum.

-The most famous artifact commonly associated with Nekhen is the famed Narmer Palette.
+The most famous artifact commonly associated with Nekhen is the celebrated Narmer Palette.
 James Quibell's report made in 1900 put the palette in the main deposit, but Green's report in 1902 put it about one to two yards away.
 Green's version is substantiated by earlier field notes (Quibell kept none), so it is now the accepted record of events.

 The main deposit dates to the early Old Kingdom, but the artistic style of the objects in the deposit indicate that they were from Naqada III and were moved into the deposit at a later date.
 The other important item in the deposit clearly dates to the late prehistoric.
 This object, the Scorpion Macehead, depicts a king known only by the ideogram for scorpion, now called Scorpion II, participating in what seems to be a ritual irrigation ceremony.
 Although the Narmer Palette is more famous because it shows the first king to wear both the crowns of Upper and Lower Egypt, the Scorpion Macehead indicates some early military hostility with the north by showing dead lapwings, the symbol of Lower Egypt, hung from standards.